answersLogoWhite

 In the sunlight reactions of photosynthesis, electrons gain their energy primarily from photons absorbed by chlorophyll and other pigments in the chloroplasts.
 When these pigments absorb light, they become excited and release high-energy electrons.
 This energy is then used to drive the synthesis of ATP and NADPH, which are essential for the subsequent reactions in the process of photosynthesis.

-How electrons gain energy in photosynthesis one?
+Where do electrons get their energy in photosynthesis II?

 Related Questions